 Allele-specific primer extension (ASPE): GSG class 1 variants not amenable to NGS analysis are amplified by PCR using gene-specific primers.
 The resulting PCR fragments are either fluorescently labeled or subsequently used in one or more reactions with fluorescently labeled nucleotides.
-The products of the PCR, OLA or ASPE reactions are then measured by capillary found by NGS or capillary electrophoresis.
+The products of the PCR, OLA or ASPE reactions are then measured by capillary electrophoresis.

-Sanger sequencing is used to assess some repetitive genomic regions (e.g., CFTR polyT) and for confirmation of some mutations
+Sanger sequencing is used to assess some repetitive genomic regions (e.g., CFTR polyT) and for confirmation of some mutations found by NGS or capillary electrophoresis.

 Multiplex ligation-dependent probe amplification (MLPA): Paired oligonucleotides are hybridized to the target of interest, as well as other genomic regions for normalization of the data.
-After hybridization, adjacent oligonucleotides are ligated together.
+After hybridization, adjacent oligonucleotides are ilgated together.
 PCR amplification of the ligated oligonucleotides is followed by capillary electrophoresis to determine the presence or absence of each target sequence.
-MLPA is also used for confirmation of the spinal muscular atrophy SMN1 exon 7 deletion when detected by NGS and for assessment of large deletions and duplications in the CFTR gene.
-If a sample has a deletion on one chromosome and an identical duplication on the opposite chromosome, this analysis will not be able to identify this deletion and duplication in
+MLPA is also used for confirmation of the spinal muscular atrophy SMN1 exon 7 deletion and for confirmation of large deletions and duplications in the CFTR gene when detected by NGS.
+If a sample has a deletion on one chromosome and an identical duplication on the opposite chromosome, this analysis will not be able to identify this deletion and

 Triplet repeat detection: This technique involves PCR with fluorescently labeled primers, followed by capillary electrophoresis.
-Based on Internal validation data, sizing accuracy is expected to be ±1 for CGG repeat alleles ≤90 and ±3 for CGG repeat alleles >90.
+Based on internal validation data, sizing accuracy is expected to be ± 1 for CGG repeat alleles ± 90 and ± 3 for CGG repeat alleles >90.
 If the two CGG repeats listed are the same, this may indicate that both alleles are the same size, or that one allele is the reported size and the other allele is too small to be detected by this analysis.
 Reference ranges: normal: <45 CGG repeats, Intermediate: 45-54 CGG repeats, premutation: 55-200 CGG repeats, full mutation: >200 CGG repeats.
 When indicated, certain positive and negative results may be confirmed by methylation analysis at ARUP Laboratories, 500 Chipeta Way, Salt Lake City,